grey-area/qcircuits/docs/source/tutorial.rst

 which returns the result of measurement.
 Post-measurement, the state collapses to the computational basis state corresponding to the result of the measurement of the measured qubits.
-The :py:meth:`.State.measure` method has two arguments, a list of indices specifying the qubits to be measured, and a flag specifying whether the measured qubits are to be removed from the state.
+The :py:meth:`.State.measure` method has two arguments: a list of indices specifying the qubits to be measured, and a flag specifying whether the measured qubits are to be removed from the state.
 If no indices are supplied, every qubit is measured.